bitplane/uh-halp-data/README.md

 3. Install all those packages into a docker container.
 It's over 200GB and is [here](https://hub.docker.com/repository/docker/bitplane1/uh-halp-data-binaries/).
 4. Extract all the help files and manpages.
-5. **YOU ARE HERE ->** Use llama to generate a narrative about how people generally use each program.
+5. Use llama to generate a narrative about how people generally use each program.
-6. Combine the docs and the narrative with uh-halp description to generate training data.
+6. 📌 YOU ARE HERE: Combine the docs and the narrative with uh-halp description to generate training data.
 7. Filter the data - get rid of things that don't look right.
 8. Fine tune a small model with the generated data
 9. Squish it, push it